Sunday Sport: History

-The Sunday Sport capitalized on the popularity of The Sun's Page 3 feature, but made sexualized content more of a primary focus by printing topless glamour models across multiple pages and publishing a "nipple count" to highlight how many exposed breasts it featured.
+The Sunday Sport capitalised on the popularity of The Sun's Page 3 feature by making sexualised content its primary focus.
+Topless glamour models were printed across multiple pages and a "nipple count" was published to highlight how many exposed breasts the issue featured.
 The tabloid courted controversy by featuring 15-year-old aspiring glamour models in scantily clad poses, counting down the days until it could legally show them topless on their 16th birthdays, as it did with Linsey Dawn McKenzie and Hannah Claydon, among others.